-Have you been hearing and seeing advertisements for great bathroom bargains in the January sales?
+Have you been hearing and seeing advertisements for great bathroom bargains in the recent sales?
 50% offers off tiles and sanitary ware?
 I have and if you’re thinking this is the time to get a new bathroom, here’s some tips to help you ensure you get it right.

 1. Bath or Shower or Both?